FRules/engine-dj-helpers/README.md

 # engine-dj-helpers
-This repository bundles helpers to
+This repository bundles helpers to minimize manual effort when working with EngineDJ.